KangboLu/Exploratory-Analysis-of-Vancouver-Crimes/README.md

 ![west_end_crime_heat_map](./Visualizations/heatmap_crimes_in_west_end_2019.png)

 ### Dataset description:
 The dataset is collected from the City of Vancouver Open Data Catalogue.
+The dataset has over 600K rows with 10 columns of location,recorded crime time data, and crime type data.

 ### Missing values:
 ![missing value summary](./Visualizations/missing_values_summary.png)